erikduisheev/flight-optimizer-frontend/README.md

-#Flight-Optimizer-Frontend
+# Flight-Optimizer-Frontend

 ## About the project

-Flight-Optimizer is a service that searches for the cheapest flights based on price per kilometer criteria.
+`Flight-Optimizer` is a service that searches for the cheapest flights based on price per kilometer criteria.

+### Information about client-side

-This is the front-end side of flight-optimizer project.
+This is the front-end side of `Flight-optimizer` project.

-Front-end is deployed to the AWS Amplify services: https://deployment.dkbw81rcej2op.amplifyapp.com/ from the beanch `deployment`.
-If you want to run the project locally, then clone it from `master` branch.
+Front-end is deployed to the AWS Amplify services: https://deployment.dkbw81rcej2op.amplifyapp.com/ from the `deployment` branch.
+If you want to run the project locally, then clone it and run from `master` branch.

+### Information about server-side

 Server side is deployed to Heroku services: https://flight-optimizer-server.herokuapp.com/